NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 1. The Volumetric Ceiling

 Our engine has hard-coded physical limits.
-If fixing a Zinc gap requires an \"impractical\" amount of food that would cause digestive distress, the engine automatically triggers a supplement recommendation instead.
+If fixing a Zinc gap requires an \"impractical\" amount of food that would cause digestive distress, the engine triggers a supplement recommendation instead.

 2. The Caloric Anchor

-If a dog is already at their daily calorie limit, adding more food to fix a gap causes weight gain.
+If a dog is already at their day-to-day calorie limit, adding more food to fix a gap causes weight gain.
 The engine \"anchors\" the calories and uses a zero-calorie supplement bridge to protect the dog's Body Condition Score.

 3. Decimal-Point Precision